coiled/python-live-training-template/README.md

 _Whether during your opening and closing talk or your live training, you might have to define some terms and jargon to walk students through a problem you’re solving.
 Intuitive explanations using analogies are encouraged._

-> _Here's an example from the [Python for Spreadsheeets Users live session](https://www.datacamp.com/resources/webinars/live-training-python-for-spreadsheet-users)._
->
 > - Big data
 > - out-of-core computing
 > - scalable data science